GokulSrinivasan-Data/R-projects/README.md

 analysis and visualization.
 I start with simple projects and the complexity increases.

-To get more insights on each individual projects please look at the project analysis folder to get an idea of what I am trying to do.
+To get more insights on each individual projects please look at the project analysis file for that particular project to get an idea of what I am trying to do.

 IDE used: R studio\
 Commonly used packages: Tidyverse,ggplot2\